-US officials meet Taliban in Kabul to discuss Americans held in Afghanistan
+Taliban official says US envoy agrees to prisoner swap in Kabul meeting

 That deal, mediated by Qatar, was described by the Taliban as a “humanitarian” gesture and a “sign of goodwill”.

-Before that, the two sides carried out a prisoner exchange in which US citizens Ryan Corbett and William Wallace McKenty were released in exchange for Khan Mohammad, an Afghan national serving two life sentences in the US.
+Before that, in January 2025, the two sides carried out a prisoner exchange in which US citizens Ryan Corbett and William Wallace McKenty were released in exchange for Khan Mohammad, an Afghan national serving two life sentences in the US.

 Both sides also agreed to continue discussions regarding nationals imprisoned in each other’s countries, the statement added.